William E. Colby Award Winner:

 "Reveals both the complexity of York and the authenticity of his achievements on the battlefield.
 The use of German documents is first-rate and adds a new dimension to our understanding of the Argonne battlefield in 1918.
 Mastriano's knowledge of the terrain is excellent." -- John Mosier, author of Verdun: The Lost History of the Most Important Battle of World War I, 1914--1918

-Available for pre-order on Amazon and Barnes & Noble
+Available to order on Amazon and Barnes & Noble

 Artifacts go to Washington D.C.